marcoshsq/The_Self-taught_Data_Scientist/README.md

 ### Section 01 - Fundamentals of Data Science.

+In this section, we establish the foundational knowledge necessary for a comprehensive understanding of data science principles.
+The selected courses provide a thorough introduction to key concepts, emphasizing the crucial role of data in decision-making processes.

+#### Learning Goals:

+1. **Data Literacy**
+   - *Overview:* Develop a foundational understanding of data, focusing on literacy in interpreting and communicating with data.

+2. **Vital Skills for Data Science**
+   - *Overview:* Acquire essential skills necessary for success in the field of data science, with a strong emphasis on practical applications.

+3. **Total Data Quality**
+   - *Overview:* Explore the critical aspect of data quality and its profound impact on effective decision-making and analysis.

+4. **Data Science**
+   - *Overview:* Dive deeper into the core concepts of data science, gaining practical experience in data analysis and interpretation.

+These courses collectively build a robust foundation in data science, laying the groundwork for more advanced topics covered in the subsequent sections.

 ##

 Course/Specialization | offered by | Effort | Repository/Project if applicable | Certificate if applicable | Status |